YahooArchive/flux-router-component/README.md

 var Nav = React.createClass({
     render: function () {
         // This example is using this.props.context for Nav and NavLink components.
-        // You can also use the React context, as described in [the Context section](#context-and-expected-context-methods) var pages,
+        // You can also use the React context, as described in the Context section of this doc. var pages,
             links,
             context = this.props.context;